 According to recent surveys, less than half of American businesses have disaster recovery or business continuity plans in place to maintain supply chain logistics in the event of a disaster.
 Talk to your key vendors and suppliers about their recovery plans.
 Develop relationships with alternate vendors in case your primary vendors experience an interruption.
-Click Here for a Vendor Preparedness Assessment Form.
+Click Here for Vendor Preparedness Assessment.

 5. Ensure employees and their families are prepared for disasters, both at work and at home.

 Without question, most businesses will admit their most important assets are their employees.
 While data recovery and business continuity may form the backbone of a disaster recovery strategy, if employees are unable or unwilling to report to work, having your systems back on line may prove worthless.
 Help your employees prepare for disasters at home, ensure they know their role in your continuity plan, and develop and practice crisis communications plans that incorporate both employees and their families.

 6. Back up your data, and practice restoring your technology.

 In today’s highly technical economy, information is more valuable than ever.
 Having data and critical applications backed up is a crucial and fairly common practice.
 However, make sure to store your data in an offsite, safe and secure location, preferably 50 miles or more from your site(s).
 Also, regularly verify that you are able to retrieve your data, and test restoring it back to on-site hardware.
 Outline a plan to replace PCs, software, servers, printers and fax machines should your office be destroyed.

 7. Create an employee, vendor and key client communication plan.